 2. Acoustic Panels on your walls will stop noise transfer

-You can line your walls top to bottom with standard acoustic panels and you are going to have a very quiet interior acoustic environment, but again, this won’t prevent noise from entering your apartment in the first place.
+You can line your walls top to bottom with standard acoustic panels and you are going to have a very comfortable and quiet (dry) interior acoustic environment, but again, this won’t prevent noise from entering your apartment in the first place.

 3. Soft furnishings will help with soundproofing